iMistDev/shhstreamer/README.md

 - **In Discord:** In Voice & Video settings, change the input device to **"CABLE Output"** (The cable's output device acts as the bot's microphone).

 ### Setting up This.
-- after installed dependencies do:
-    - python main_eel.py
+- Just plug and play it, extract it and double click after setting up VC

 # ENJOY :D (In the Name of Moon) 🌙🤍